Many credit cards let you add an authorized user to your account.

 No. By adding an additional cardholder, you’re creating a card in someone else’s name on the same credit account.
 You’re authorizing them to make purchases on your account.

 The primary cardholder is still responsible for paying all charges on the account.
-Even if a separate statement is issued showing only the secondary card’s transactions, the primary cardholder is ultimately liable.
+Even if a separate statement is issued showing only the secondary card’s transactions, the primary cardholder is ultimately liable for any purchases made on the account, including the authorized users’.

 How are the cardholders’ credit reports affected?